MileHacker Logo

 Unique Dining Concepts

 Farm visits and food producers limited on Ko Tao due to its size and focus on tourism.
 The island little agricultural land.
-Some local fruit stalls sell produce from the island or nearby mainland.
+Some local fruit stalls sell produce away from the island or nearby mainland.

 Island Dining